 If you want to be able to enjoy your detached patio all the time no matter the weather, upgrading your patio cover with side structures is a great idea.
 Sheltering you from the wind while still providing you with an amazing view, your patio suddenly feels like a garden room.
 And there you have it: even though it’s detached, your patio has become a real addition to your home.
 You can even use it as a hobby room or as a special children’s corner.

 There are plenty of patio covers for turning your detached patio into a real eye-catcher.
 Check out the following models:

 - Algarve is a sleek-looking patio cover with louvres.
 Screens can easily be added for extra protection.

 - With the Camargue louvered pergola, the possibilities are virtually endless – both in terms of side structures and accessories.
 Think heating options, glass walls and trendy LED lighting.

-Can’t wait to enjoy your very own detached patio?
+Can’t wait to enjoy your very own detached aluminum pergola?